acemonstertoys/bylaws/AMTBylaws.md

 SECTION 3.
 ADMISSION OF MEMBERS

-Applicants shall be admitted to provisional membership on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the first monthly dues, as specified in the following section of this bylaw.
-Full membership is granted after having been voted in by a quorum of members from the membership admission committee for applicants with current dues by simple majority vote no less than 30 days after having made the provisional membership application.
-The membership admission committee is composed of volunteers appointed by the board Any applicant who previously held full membership and whose membership was terminated upon failure to renew may be admitted as a full member without vote.
+Applicants shall be classified as member applicants on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the first monthly dues, as specified in the following section of this bylaw.
+Membership is granted after having been voted in by a quorum of members from the membership admission committee for applicants with current dues by simple majority vote no less than 30 days after having made the membership application.
+The membership admission committee is composed of volunteers appointed by the board.
+Any applicant who previously held membership and whose membership was terminated upon failure to renew may be admitted as a member without vote.

 SECTION 4.
 FEES, DUES, AND ASSESSMENTS

 ​(a)  No fee shall be charged for making application for membership in the corporation.

-​(b)  The monthly dues payable to the corporation by members shall be in such amount as may be determined from time to time by resolution of the board of directors.
+​(b)  The monthly dues payable to the corporation by members and member applicants shall be in such amount as may be determined from time to time by resolution of the board of directors.

 ​(c)  Memberships shall be nonassessable.